Mickey's Choo-Choo

-Mickey's Choo-Choo is a 1929 Mickey Mouse short animated film released by Celebrity Pictures, as part of the Mickey Mouse film series.
+Mickey's Choo-Choo is a 1929 American animated short film directed by Walt Disney.
+It is the eleventh film of the Mickey Mouse film series.
 Ub Iwerks was the animator.
 It was the eleventh Mickey Mouse short to be produced, the eighth of that year, and was one of the series of early Disney cartoons that led Mickey Mouse to become a national fad by the end of 1929.
+Columbia Pictures reissued the film after Walt Disney Productions switched distributors.
 Originally produced in black and white, this cartoon was one of 45 Mickey Mouse cartoons colorized by American Film Technologies in 1991.